Scott McNeil: Professional career

 McNeil has stated that his first role was providing voices on The New Adventures of He-Man.
 His first anime role was in Project A-ko, where he provided the voices for three women.

 After appearing in several films and two episodes of Highlander: The Series, he provided voices for Beast Wars as Waspinator, Dinobot, Rattrap, and Silverbolt, which he has described as the work he is most proud of.
 In Dragon Ball Z, he was cast as the original voice of Piccolo and various other characters before providing the voice of Duo Maxwell on Mobile Suit Gundam Wing and Principal Kuno on Ranma ½.

 He was later cast as Wolverine in X-Men: Evolution, a role which he voiced for four seasons from 2000 to 2003.
 McNeil was then cast in Inuyasha as Kōga, also providing the voice of Hohenheim of Light in Fullmetal Alchemist, Foghorn Leghorn in Baby Looney Tunes, Grumpy Bear in Care Bears: Adventures in Care-a-Lot, Ace the Bat-Hound and Ignatius in Krypto the Superdog, Amergan, Gregor, and the lab director in Highlander: The Search for Vengeance, and Stork in Storm Hawks.
 He also appears in live-action work, appearing in Scooby-Doo 2: Monsters Unleashed and The Green Chain.
 In October 2007, McNeil estimated that he had voiced 8,500 characters.

-McNeil is appreciative of fans because he knows what it is like to see your favourite voice actor be a character.
-He says that he is inspired by Paul Frees, Maurice LaMarche, and Mel Blanc, and that he would "fan boy all over him" if he had the opportunity to meet Blanc.
+He says that he is inspired by Paul Frees, Maurice LaMarche and Mel Blanc, and that he would "fan boy all over him" if he had the opportunity to meet Blanc.